Exclusive: Breanna Stewart reveals March Madness bracket and what college team she'd play against again

 When asked in an exclusive interview with ClutchPoints, who she thinks could be a bold take from her bracket, she answered, “Maybe they're going to disagree with UConn winning, but I got that.
 And I got… I don't know a hot take.
 I don't really have any upsets,” Stewart said.

-In her 2026 March Madness bracket, Stewart has UCLA, South Carolina, Texas, and of course, UConn making it into the final four.
+In her 2026 March Madness bracket, Stewart has UCLA, South Carolina, Texas, and of course, UConn making it into the final four for the Women's Division I Tournament.

 The last time Stewart stepped onto the collegiate stage was when UConn won its fourth consecutive NCAA championship with an 82-51 victory over Syracuse.
 Stewart was also named the Final Four Most Outstanding Player for the fourth time, as well as having her make history as the only player in NCAA Division I basketball history, male or female, to accomplish this feat.
 Stewart currently plays for the New York Liberty following being the No. 1 overall pick in the 2016 WNBA Draft by the Seattle Storm.
 She played for the Storm from 2016 to 2022 and led the team to two WNBA championships in 2018 and 2020 before signing with the Liberty in 2023.
 Stewart also led the Liberty to their first-ever championship in 2024.